 -Makes conversion of a glass pipe easy, though I don’t recommend using your flower bong for dabs if you can avoid it.

 -When you heat up the stem, the heat transfers and move up the stem, making it hot to handle, often too hot.
 This specific stem/tube design is not the best design when considering heat transfer since it's just a short glass tube that you hold directly.
 In a typical nectar collector, the tip is often titanium while the body is long, glass and designed to be cool to the touch and diffuse heat.

 -Not ideal for short glass pieces, like the one shown in the pic at the top of the page.
 The Dab Vac stem is only a few inches from the user’s face, which could be hazardous.
 When attached on short rigs, you do not have a bird's eye view of the dish and you can't see what you’re doing at all.

 -There’s no ‘holder’ for the stem after you take a hit.
 As a result, there’s no safe place to put the stem immediately after using it.
 (I have seen an earlier model with a holder, but it appears Headdies discontinued that design).

 -Excess product gets drawn up and ends up in the stem.
 Over time, a significant amount can accumulate.

 IMPORTANT: Because of these safety issues, I would not recommend this product to anyone with dexterity challenges.

 Maintenance: Regularly clean in the same way you clean any glass paraphernalia.
 I recommend 90% Isopropyl Alcohol.

-Offers tasty hits, modern design & affordability, but I also experienced some noticeable safety issues that the user should be mindful of during use along with some other flaws.
-In my opinion, a traditional nectar collector works just as well without any safety or functionality issues.
+Offers tasty hits, modern design & affordability, but I also experienced some significant safety issues that the user should be mindful of during use along with some other big design flaws.
+In my opinion, a traditional nectar collector works better and without any safety or functionality issues.